alexeyzimarev/MassTransit.Gateway/README.md

 # MassTransit Legacy Gateway

-Very often we create new shiny microservices and integrate them using messaging, but there's nearly always an elephant in the room called _the legacy system_.
+Very often we create new shiny microservices and integrate them using messaging, but there's nearly always an elephant in the room - the _legacy system_.

 If we decide to use a [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) pattern, we need to be able to integrate the legacy system with our new microservices